gracecizma/gracecizma/README.md

 ## Tech Stack

-here is what I have been learning recently:
+Here is what I have been learning recently:

 ## Languages: